Yamato Takeru (TV series): Synopsis

-A million years later, the Death Star Yomi is approaching the Onam System once again.
-Tsukuyomi, the master of Yomi, plans to take this opportunity to realize his dream of ruling the entire universe.
-He is desperate for the last stone containing Yamatano Orochi.
-If Tsukuyomi can get hold of this capsule, Yamata no Orochi will return to life and its power will become his.
-Tsukuyomi needs Sky Warrior Susanoo to abstract Orochi and dispatches Sky Soldiers to retrieve Susanoo.
-But it is too late.
-Susanoo no longer belongs to Tsukuyomi.
-It belongs to Takeru, a 12-year-old boy from Earth, who happened to discover the buried robot Susanoo and woke it from its million-year-long sleep.
+12 years has passed, Death Star Yomi is approaching the Onam System once again.
+As Tsukuyomi plans to take this opportunity to realize his prophecy of ruling the entire universe, he is desperate for the last stone containing remaining Orochi's head and if he can get hold of this capsule, Orochi's power will becomes his own.
+As Tsukuyomi needs Susanoo to abstract Orochi's remains and dispatches Sky Soldiers to retrieve Susanoo, but Susanoo belongs to now teenage Takeru, who discovered the buried Susanoo and woke it from its million-year-long sleep.
 Takeru becomes involved in the battle against the Sky Soldiers and the fate of all in Ismo.